Beautiful Certified Wildlife Habitats garden makes for pretty viewing at Allied Arts neighborhood home

 That was intriguing enough for us to pay a visit to the Leblang home, accompanied by InMenlo contributing photographer Frances Freyberg.

 To be certified as a wildlife habitat, a garden must provide food, water, shelter, and a place to raise young, we learned.
-Son Zachary explained how they first tore out the old lawn by “covering it with cardboard and wood chips that first kill it and then decomposes as a mulch.”
+They first tore out the old lawn by covering it with cardboard and wood chips that first kill it and then decomposes as a mulch.

 “We have a family of raccoons who live around here, and they visit, as do lots of honeybees and hummingbirds,” explained Jonathan.